dmh2000/ProviderX/changenotifyapp/README.md

 # changenotifyapp

-An app using Provider::ChangeNotifierProvider to duplicate the Flutter starter app, without using a stateful widget.
+An app using Provider::ChangeNotifierProvider to create something like the Flutter starter app, without using a stateful widget.

-The starter app uses a stateful widget and couples two widgets (the count text and the increment button).
-This app eliminates the coupling by providing the Counter object as a middleman through use of the ChangeNotifierProvider.
+All the code is in lib/main.dart